The mission of Bethany for Children & Families is to keep children safe, to strengthen families, and to build healthy communities.

 Since the 1980s, Bethany has moved beyond the provision of child welfare and adoption services addressing problems and situations that impact the children, youth, and families of the Quad Cities area.
 During these years, Bethany developed and tested different prevention and early-intervention service modalities in its efforts to increase the effectiveness of its services and prevent family-of-origin disruptions.

-Today, the agency provides services in Scott, Clinton, Jackson, Muscatine, and Cedar counties in Iowa, and Rock Island, Henry, Mercer, Whiteside, Knox, Warren, and Henderson counties in Illinois.
+Today, the agency provides services in Scott, Jackson, and Muscatine counties in Iowa, and Rock Island, Henry, Mercer, Whiteside, Knox, Warren, and Henderson counties in Illinois.
 Bethany’s service area covers over 7,050 square miles and a population of over 642,100 people, of which over 145,800 are under 18 years of age and over 28,400 are children in poverty.

 The agency is able to provide its array of services with funding from the United States Department of Health and Human Services; the United States Department of Housing and Urban Development; the Illinois Department of Children & Family Services; the Illinois Department of Human Services; the Iowa Department of Human Services; the United Way of the Quad Cities Area; the Rock Island County (708) Mental Health Board; the Donated Funds Initiative (Title XIX funds of the Social Security Act); and generous private community donors and foundations.